Search the Health Library

 Will I need to have a full bladder?

-Yes, a full bladder makes it easier to do the test, so your doctor may recommend drinking a full glass or two of water about an hour before the test.
+Yes, a full bladder makes it easier to do the procedure, so your doctor may recommend drinking a full glass or two of water about an hour before CVS.

 When will I get the results?